RRG38/react-i-ii-review/props.md

 1. What are props?

+Props, short for properties, allow us to pass data from a parent compnenet to a child component

 2. How do you pass props from a parent to a child?

+By rendering a child component inside of our JSX then setting an attribute on the rendered component with the data that we want to pass as a value for the attribute

 3. How do you access props from a class based child component?